ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 The source should go to `main.go`.

-To run, please execute `docker-compose up` command.
+To run, execute `docker-compose up` command.

 A more detailed explanation of how it is working (and how to add live code reload) can be found in [*Go Docker dev environment* article](https://threedots.tech/post/go-docker-dev-environment-with-go-modules-and-live-code-reloading/).